abzetdin-adamov/Install-and-set-up-Apache-Cassandra-on-CentOS/README.md

 ## Cassandra Data Model Essentials

 First of all everyone who are new to Cassandra should accept that it is not Relational DBMS.
 There are some fundamental differences that affect the way how you use it.
+For example, you can't create relation between table using Primary and Foreign keys as you do in RDBMS.
+If you need to bring together attributes from two table, you should create new table.
 Cassandra is NoSQL DBMS, but it doesn't mean that you are not allowed to use SQL, rather it means you can use NOT ONLY SQL.
 First of all let look to key terminology differences between most of RDBMS and Cassandra.

 | RDBMS | Cassandra |